psmoveservice/psmove-ue4/README.md

 ## Adding functionality

-The desired end result is an in-game class that can use Blueprints to access the module's functions.
-I provide an example C++ class UPSMoveComponent, subclassing UActorComponent, that has this ability.
-You may use or inherit directly from this class, or use it as a template to build your own C++ or Blueprint class.
-(TODO: Make an abstract class that has all the PSMove-specific functionality).
+The desired end result is an in-game class that can use Blueprints to access the psmove's position, orientation, buttons, and can send vibration commands (and leds?
+Those are managed by psmove_tracker).

 The FPSMove (i.e., module singleton), upon startup, initializes the FPSMoveWorker passing pointers to the module's MyPosition and MyOrientation members.
 The FPSMoveWorker's PSMoveWorkerInit function constructs a static FPSMoveWorker instance (relaying pointers to MyPosition and MyOrientation).